Make Every Meeting a Workshop

 - Start the timer for 5 minutes and draw!
 Everybody sketches their unique solution quickly, keep them loose and have fun

-- Each person gives their concept a punchy title and pitches their idea to the team
+- Each person gives their concept a punchy title, pastes them on the wall, and pitches their idea to the team

-- Discuss each concept and highlight the parts that are and are not working
+- Discuss each concept and dot vote on the parts that are and are not working within each drawing (3 votes per team member, per round)

 - Go back to the draw step and repeat!
 Don’t be shy to borrow your teammates best ideas as you iterate